 While CBD can promote better sleep (often in people who have a hard time sleeping because of pain or anxiety), it’s actually not a sedative in and of itself.
 In fact, CBD actually dampens the sedating effects of THC.

-Many people who consume CBD, report feeling more alert, especially if they’re taking it in large doses.
-For others, larger doses appear to be more calming and better for those who are struggling with insomnia.
+Many people who consume CBD, report feeling more alert, especially if they’re taking it in large amounts.
+For others, larger servings appear to be more calming and better for those who are struggling with insomnia.
 This phenomenon is helped along with the use of terpenes.
 If terpenes like linalool are present, your product may be more relaxing.
 Pinene as a present terpene may help with focus and clarity.
 These are yet another benefit of the entourage effect.

 Myth #7: A Large Amount of CBD is Needed